MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/overview-update-channels.md

 - When an update channel release contains feature updates, the version number is updated.
 For example, from Version 2004 to Version 2005.
 If a release contains only new security updates or new non-security updates, then only the build number gets updated and the version number remains the same.

 ### Support duration for other update channels
-- Any given version of Current Channel (Preview) is supported only until the next version of Current Channel (Preview) is released, which is usually every month.
+- Each version of Current Channel (Preview) remains supported only until the release of the next version, which typically occurs every month.
 For example, Version 2004 is supported until Version 2005 is released.
 - Any given version of Semi-Annual Enterprise Channel (Preview) is supported for only six months.
-This coincides with how often Semi-Annual Enterprise Channel (Preview) is updated with new features.
-For example, the version of Semi-Annual Enterprise Channel (Preview) that is released in March with new features is supported until September, which is the next time new features are released in Semi-Annual Enterprise Channel (Preview).
+This support cadence coincides with how often Semi-Annual Enterprise Channel (Preview) is updated with new features.
+For example, Semi-Annual Enterprise Channel (Preview) releases a new version with features in March.
+This version remains supported until September when the next set of features is released.
 The September release is supported until the following March.
 To see what version of Semi-Annual Enterprise Channel (Preview) is currently supported, refer to the table at the top of [Update history for Microsoft 365 Apps](/officeupdates/update-history-microsoft365-apps-by-date).

 ### Microsoft 365 Insider program
 - The Microsoft 365 Insider program gives you early access to Microsoft 365 Apps features through these update channels: Beta Channel and Current Channel (Preview).
 For more information, see the [Microsoft 365 Insider Program for Business](../insider/index.yml).